-The Employer agrees to provide an electronic report (e.g., Excel Spreadsheet) to the Union's Chapter Vice President and/or designee indicating all Union sponsored deductions, amounts, and employees for each pay period within ten calendar (10) days of the regular pay date.
+The Employer agrees to provide an electronic report (e.g., Excel Spreadsheet) to the Union President and/or designee indicating all Union sponsored deductions, amounts, and employees for each pay period within ten calendar (10) days of the regular pay date.
+The Employer also agrees to provide the Union with an electronic spreadsheet of all active and recently terminated bargaining unit employees monthly or as needed for administrative purposes.